ystia/yorc/doc/ha.rst

 Please refer to the dedicated Janus plugin for Alien4Cloud documentation for its typical installation and configuration.

-Install and run Consul in agent mode.
+Install and run Consul agent in client mode.

 .. code-block:: bash